hackbg/toolbox/ubik/README.md

 ## Usage

-* Edit package
+* Edit package, increment version in package.json, commit
 * Test if your package can be released: `pnpm ubik dry`
-* Increment version in package.json, commit
 * Release into the wild: `pnpm ubik wet`

 If publishing to tarball, use `pnpm ubik fix` in your CI.